Biggest winners and losers from the Fed’s interest rate hike

 3. Stock and bond investors

-The stock market soared as long as the Fed kept rates at near zero for an extended period of time.
+The stock market soared as long as the Fed kept rates at near-zero for an extended period of time.
 Low rates were beneficial for stocks, making them look like a more attractive investment in comparison to rates on bonds and fixed-income investments such as CDs.
-But that’s changed.

-If you’re an existing borrower and don’t need to tap the market for money – say, you locked in a 30-year fixed-rate mortgage earlier this year or in 2021 – you’re in good shape.
+If you’re an existing borrower and don’t need to tap the market for money – say, you locked in a 30-year fixed-rate mortgage in 2021 or 2022 – you’re in good shape.
 But everyone else who’s looking to access new credit is getting squeezed, whether that’s credit cards (more later), student loans, personal loans, auto loans or whatever else you might need to borrow for.

 Besides these new borrowers, however, anyone with any kind of floating-rate debt is also feeling the sting of higher rates.
 For example, if you took out an adjustable-rate mortgage years ago, that loan may be resetting at higher rates and it may be pushing up your monthly payment.